-How data, technology and governance are coming together to drive a new wave of strategic planning at the city-region scale
+Exploring how data, technology and governance are coming together to drive a new wave of strategic planning at the city-region scale.

 The UK faces a number of pressing challenges, which include tackling the housing crisis, boosting productivity, reducing inequality and shifting to a low-carbon economy.
 These cannot be tackled as isolated issues.
 Strategic planning seeks a coordinated response across wide geographical areas like city-regions, and across sectors like housing, transport, health and the environment.